alvinadjei/Eyeblink/README.md

       </b>
     </p>
     <p>
-      The resistor in the bottom left represents the picospritzer.
-The LEDs along the bottom are attached to the left and top of the camera.
-The LEDS along the right are attached to a post facing the mouse head-on.
+      The resistor in the bottom left represents the Picospritzer.
+The "Side IR LED" and "Top IR LED" are attached to the left and top of the camera.
+The "Head-on IR LEDS" are attached to a post facing the mouse head-on.
     </p>
   </figcaption>
 </figure>